MrTalas/MrTalas/README.md

 ## Software Developer | Iot - Robotics

 Hello,

-I am a person who adopts the philosophy of lifelong learning.
-Since I started high school, my interest in robotics, electronics and software has gradually increased.
-I have carried out projects in many national and international competitions in these fields.
-I have actively participated in robotics competitions, STEM projects and other technology, maths and software-oriented activities.
-I am also very interested in IoT technology and have successfully completed projects required by Industry 4.0.
+I am someone who embraces the philosophy of lifelong learning.
+Since starting high school, my interest in robotics, electronics, and software has steadily grown.
+I have carried out many projects in these fields, participating in numerous national and international competitions.
+I have actively taken part in robotics competitions, STEM projects, and other technology, mathematics, and software-focused events.

+I am also very interested in IoT technology and have successfully completed projects aligned with the requirements of Industry 4.0.
-During my high school life, I undertook more than 50 freelance projects and was directly involved in projects in various fields such as IoT, robotics, web.
+Throughout my high school years, I undertook over 50 freelance projects and was directly involved in various projects in IoT, robotics, and web development.

-Since I studied at a technical high school, I successfully completed my summer internship last year.
-This year, I tried to spare time for competitions and projects.
-I am currently working as a web developer at Beti Elektronik.
+I am an officially recognized Google Product Expert and will be representing my country at Google’s invitation in Dublin, Ireland at the end of this year.
+Currently, I work at Beti Elektronik as a web developer and as an e-commerce & digital marketing specialist.

 You can find more detailed information on my LinkedIn profile.